Theanine Supplement

 Many people say this amino acid is totally safe because green tea is the most widely consumed beverage after water.

-Luckily, this supplement has been approved for unlimited food use in Japan since 1964, and we have 40 years of real life trial to understand its long term impact.
+Luckily, this supplement has been approved for unlimited food use in Japan since 1964, and we have had 40 years of real life trials to understand its long term impact.

 Side Effects - Can Too Much Be Harmful?